-The minimalist art movement from the mid-20th century is a style of art that has endured for generations.
-The pioneering artists such as Frank Stella, Donald Judd, Carl Andre, Tony Smith, Agnes Martin and others were driven by a desire to change the perception of art.
-They emphasized the essential elements of their work such as form, line, shape and color.
-In this article, we will explore the lives and works of these iconic minimalist artists and how their contributions shaped the movement.
+The Minimal Art movement from the mid-20th century is a style of art that has endured for generations.
+Pioneering artists such as Frank Stella, Donald Judd, Carl Andre, Tony Smith, Agnes Martin, and others were driven by a desire to change the perception of art.
+They emphasized the essential elements of their work such as form, line, shape, and color.
+In this article, we will explore the lives and works of these iconic Minimalist Artists and how their contributions shaped the movement.

 The first minimalist artist was Frank Stella.
 In 1959, he began painting his signature black stripe paintings.
 While he certainly wasn’t the first artist to use a highly reduced and minimalist aesthetic in his work, he was the first artist in the movement to be labeled a minimalist artist.1

-Stella reacted against the expressive use of paint by most painters of the abstract expressionist movement.
 He was looking for a “calmer” and meditative-looking pictorial language, and he found it in the color surfaces of Barnett Newman.
 Particularly impressed by Mark Rothko, this led him to lean more and more toward a geometrization of form and a reduction of color.
-It was important to him that his paintings were just a flat surface with paint on it, nothing more.2
+It was important to him that his paintings were just flat surfaces with paint on them, nothing more.2

 Donald Judd (1928 – 1994)

 But it was not only Frank Stella who developed a taste for reduced art at this time.
-Donald Judd, who strictly rejected the term minimalism, was attracted to the idea of creating works that focused solely on their material components and felt that this approach allowed the viewer to connect more deeply with the artwork without being distracted by excessive or unnecessary detail.
+Donald Judd, who strictly rejected the term minimalism, was attracted to the idea of creating works that focused solely on their material components.
+He felt that this approach allowed the viewer to connect more deeply with the artwork without being distracted by excessive or unnecessary detail.

-His sculptures, which he described as “specific objects,” are characterized by industrial materials such as steel, aluminum, and Plexiglas, which are strategically arranged and painted in simple forms and colors, such as the signature boxes and stacks.
+His sculptures, which he called “specific objects”, are characterized by industrial materials such as steel, aluminum, and Plexiglas.
+They are strategically arranged and painted in simple shapes and colors, like the characteristic boxes and stacks.
+Read more about him here.

 Actual space is intrinsically more powerful and specific than paint on a flat surface.